May 26, 2026

 • Secure housing and financial assistance, if needed.

-1. What Are the Requirements To Be A PA?
+What Are the Requirements to Be a PA?

 PA schools have a highly competitive admissions process.
 Classes are often small and limited, so the number of applicants often exceeds the available slots.
-It is vital to have an above-average (3.6) GPA, as well as relevant healthcare experience and strong application materials.
+You’ll want an above-average (3.6) GPA, as well as relevant healthcare experience and strong application materials.

 Before starting PA school, you should make sure to complete all necessary prerequisites during your undergraduate degree.
 To find out which prerequisite courses you need to take, research each of your target schools at least a year before applying.